Skip to main content

 • Hyperplasia of the prostate.

 The efficacy of Nasal decongestant agents may be reduced (tachyphylaxis) with long-term use or overdose.
 This may lead to use of higher doses or to more frequent usage which, in turn, can result in permanent use.
 If long term use or overdose occurs, treatment should be discontinued immediately.
 Continuous use may cause nasal congestion due to reactive hyperaemia of the nasal mucosa (rebound effect) and chronic swelling of the nasal mucosa (rhinitis medicamentosa) as well as mucosal atrophy or rhinitis sicca.
 Rebound effects and tachyphylaxis should stop once use of the product is discontinued.
-Patients are advised to use for a maximum of 10 consecutive days to avoid rebound effect and drug induced rhinitis.
+Patients are advised to use for a maximum of 7 consecutive days to avoid rebound effect and drug induced rhinitis.
 Special attention should be paid during application to avoid overdosage.
 Medical supervision is indicated in premature or underweight newborns to avoid the risk of overdosage.
-Medical supervision is indicated in patients with chronic rhinitis.
-Dosages higher than recommended may only be used under medical supervision.
 Benzalkonium chloride: irritant, may cause skin reactions.

 4.5 Interaction with other medicinal products and other forms of interaction